salilab/imp/modules/statistics/README.md

-This module provides code to compute statistical measures.
+\brief Code to compute statistical measures.

 Data to be clustered is represented one of two ways, either with an IMP::statistics::Embedding or a IMP::statistics::Metric.
 The representation is then passed to an algorithm that returns a clustering object such as an IMP::statistics::PartitionalClustering.